 Dr. Morrison attended the American Federation for Aging Research's (AFAR) annual conference in Santa Barbara, CA for the second time.
 Individuals invited to attend the meeting have been selected by the Gilbert, Glazer, Ellison and Glenn private foundations for their innovative approaches to questions involving human aging as well as age-related diseases such as Alzheimer's.
 Presentations at the three day meeting are a tour de force of neuroscience demonstrating cutting edge approaches from cell and molecular biology to neuropathology to behavioral and cognitive neuroscience and even public health and epidemiology.
 Many investigators use multiple approaches in their laboratories.
 For instance one researcher from Israel is using optigenetics to specifically activate diseased neural circuits in Alzheimer's mice while their brain activity is measured using high magnetic field fMRI.
 Dr. Morrison presented work from the CAN lab's aging research group using neuroimaging to understand variability in memory and executive function in older adults exhibiting age typical as well as exceptional and pathologic aging.

 A hardy welcome to our new CAN lab, lab manager, Matt Kmiecik.
 Matt has worked in the lab as a student for the last three years where he has studied the cognitive neuroscience of verbal analogical reasoning--work he will continue in the lab during the next year.
 Matt has received LUROP funding for his projects over the last several years and will be joining Dr. Morrison at the Cognitive Science Society (Berlin, Germany) and the Third International Conference on Analogy (Dijion, France) at the beginning of August.
-As with Krishna, Matt is well versed in all we do in the lab including experimental design and testing, programming experiments in e-Prime and analyzing EEG data using EMSE.
+As with Krishna, Matt is well versed in all we do in the lab including experimental design, testing, and analysis.
+He has extensive experience programming experiments in e-Prime and analyzing EEG data using EMSE.
 Matt will also be supervising training efforts in the lab.
 If you have questions about the lab in general or your project in particular please contact him in LL21!